What are Combat Boots?

 Questions, answered.

-How do I style combat boots without looking too masculine or costume-like?
+How do I wear combat boots without looking too aggressive?

 Related terms